EfficientUICoder: A Bidirectional Token Compression Framework for Efficient MLLM-Based UI Code Generation: Introduction

 Based on these findings, we propose the first multimodal token compression framework for UI-to-code, namely \scheme. \scheme\ mitigates redundant image tokens during the encoding stage and suppresses redundant code tokens during the decoding stage.
 First, we propose an \textbf{Element and Layout-aware Token Compression (ELTC)} method to compress redundant tokens while preserving UI element and layout information.
 It initially employs a UI element detection algorithm to identify element regions and constructs a UI element graph to model the UI layout structure.
 Subsequently, a minimum spanning tree algorithm is applied to obtain the most efficient UI representation in the form of a UI element tree.
 Second, we devise a \textbf{Region-aware Token Refinement (RTR)} strategy to refine the tokens selected in the first stage.
 It leverages attention scores to evaluate the semantic importance of visual tokens and removes tokens with lower attention scores that were selected by the first stage.
 Recognizing that certain critical tokens may reside in background regions, it selectively incorporates high-attention tokens from these areas.
 By carefully balancing the dropping ratio and selection ratio, we achieve substantial token compression while preserving the most semantically important visual information across both foreground and background regions.
 Third, we design an \textbf{Adaptive Duplicate Token Suppression (ADTS)} method to modulate token probabilities during the decoding stage.
 It first employs HTML and CSS parsers to track the frequencies of HTML/CSS code structures and textual content.
 Then an exponential penalty strategy is applied to adjust the probabilities of subsequent tokens, thereby suppressing repetitive generation based on the frequency of repetitions.
+We conduct experiments on widely used UI2Code benchmark Design2Code and WebCode2M using Llava-v1.6 series models.
+Extensive experiments demonstrate that \scheme \ achieves a 55\%-60\% compression ratio without compromising UI2Code performance, effectively reducing output code redundancy.
+In terms of efficiency, \scheme \ achieves superior improvements, reducing computational cost by up to 44.9\%, generated tokens by up to 41.4\%, prefill time by up to 46.6\%, and inference time by up to 48.8\% on 34B-level MLLMs.
+Our contributions are as follows: